What Is the Spanish Shadowing Technique?

 Step 1: Choose appropriate audio

 Start with content at or slightly above your comprehension level.
-Too easy provides no challenge; too hard prevents you from keeping up.
-For Spanish learners, short native-speaker recordings at A2–B1 level are ideal starting points.
+Too easy provides no challenge.
+Too hard prevents you from keeping up.
+For Spanish learners, short native-speaker recordings at A2-B1 level work best.

 Step 2: Listen once without shadowing

 Play through the audio and read the transcript.
-Familiarize yourself with the speaker’s pace, vocabulary, and pronunciation before attempting to mirror it.
+Get familiar with the speaker’s pace, vocabulary, and pronunciation before mirroring them.

 Step 3: Shadow with the transcript (whisper shadowing)